Supalosa/supalosa-chronodivide-bot/README.md

 ## Install instructions

-Node 14 is required by the Chrono Divide API.
-Higher versions are not supported yet.
+Node 20 is required by the Chrono Divide API.
+However, publishing is done on Node 24 or above.

 ```sh
 npm install